Noriko Manabe, Ph.D.

 I am the Series Editor for the new 33-1/3 Japan Series at Bloomsbury Publishing.
 Information on the series and on how to submit a proposal can be found here.
 I am also on the editorial boards for the SOAS Musicology Series (Routledge) and the journals, Journal of the American Musicological Society, Twentieth-Century Music, and Music and Politics.
 I am a contributing editor for The Asia-Pacific Journal.

 I have served the Society for Ethnomusicology as Treasurer and member of the Board of Directors, as a member of the Investment Committee for seventeen years (nine of them as Chair), and as a member of the Council.
 At the Society for Music Theory, I am chair of the Publication Awards Committee for 2021 and have also served on the Race and Ethnic Diversity, Program, and Investment Committees.
-At the American Musicological Society, I am currently Treasurer and Board member and have served on the Publications Committee.
+At the Association for Asian Studies, I serve on the Finance Committee.

 My research has been funded by the NEH Fellowship for Advanced Social Science Research on Japan, Kluge Fellowship, the Japan Foundation Fellowship, the SSRC/JSPS Fellowship, Princeton, and CUNY.
 My sponsors abroad have included the International Research Center for Japanese Studies (Nichibunken) and Tokyo University of the Arts.
 In addition to Japan, I have conducted archival research and fieldwork in Cuba, Spain, Brazil, Jamaica, Germany, the Netherlands, Mexico, and Indonesia.